Searching for footing in a life nearly extinguished by COVID

 “You need new lungs,” he said.

 With Kari able to follow commands, the transplant process could move forward.
-For COVID patients, though, it was still a path in the making.
+For COVID-19 patients, though, it was still a path in the making.

 Before the pandemic, doctors at Northwestern performed about 40 lung transplants a year.
 Transplants to COVID patients, though, were something new: By the end of September, the procedure had been performed on just 15 such patients worldwide, including four in Chicago, as doctors puzzled over the risks that the virus could recur in the transplanted lung and that virus patients might be too weak to survive.